oroinc/documentation/user_guide/marketing_list.rst

 - Columns defined in the :ref:`Create form <user-guide-marketing-marketing-list-create-columns>`

-- TOTAL CONTACTED : contains the number of times a record of this marketing list was contacted within different :ref:`Email campaigns <user-guide-marketing-email-campaigns>`
+- "TOTAL CONTACTED" column: contains the number of times a record of this marketing list was contacted within different :ref:`Email campaigns <user-guide-marketing-email-campaigns>`

-- LAST CONTACTED : contains the date when a  record of this marketing list was last contacted within different :ref:`Email campaigns <user-guide-marketing-email-campaigns>`
+- "LAST CONTACTED" column: contains the date when a  record of this marketing list was last contacted within different :ref:`Email campaigns <user-guide-marketing-email-campaigns>`